When are your worship services?

 Beach United is part of the Interfaith Lunch Program.
 Four congregations and one synagogue in the Beach neighbourhood provide a community lunch five days a week, from October to May.
 Beach United offers lunch on Thursdays.
 Anyone is welcome at this lunch.
 Guests include those living in poverty and on social assistance, as well as people who feel socially isolated.
 Many people from the congregation and the neighbourhood support this lively program.

-As part of The Beach Cares, we are working in partnership with St. Aidan’s Anglican Church and members of the community to help a Syrian refugee family get settled in Canada.
+As part of The Beach Cares, we are working in partnership with St. Aidan’s Anglican Church and members of the community to help Syrian refugee families get settled in Canada.

 Beach United’s Knitting for Shivering Children group knits and collects warm “pneumonia vests” and blankets that are donated to Canadian Food For Children.
 This charity distributes the vests and blankets to poor communities in South America and Africa.